Raqbit/Raqclock/setting_up_pi.md

 10. Next up is installing a graphical interface.

-    In this tutorial I'm going to be installing the standard PIXEL desktop environment.
+    In this tutorial I'm going to be installing matchbox, which is a lightweight window manager.

-    The reason I went with PIXEL, and not a minimal openbox installation, is because PIXEL will drag in everything you need to get the desktop up and running, like the display manager.

-    Now you might feel like: 'Gee, why did we even go with Raspbian LIGHT in the first place, when we're installing PIXEL?', and the answer to this is simple: Raspbian 'Full' includes a lot of software, like for example Libre Office.
-Using Raspbian Light, and then installing PIXEL costs less time than installing Raspbian 'Full' and deleting everything.
-Also the image is A LOT smaller.

-    This certainly isn't the most lightweight you can get, but it is the fastest way to get a desktop enviroment running & working well on the pi.

-**Installing the PIXEL desktop environment:**
+**Installing the Matchbox window manager:**

-Thanks to **GhostRaider** for the amazing [guide](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=133691) on the raspberry pi forums!

 11. Connect back to your pi: `ssh pi@<IP>`, log in with the **new** password.

-12. To install a stripped down version of the PIXEL desktop, run:
+12. To install matchbox, run:

     ```
-    sudo apt-get install --no-install-recommends raspberrypi-ui-mods
+    sudo apt-get install matchbox-window-manager xserver-xorg x11-xserver-utils xinit
     ```

-    Wait a LOT.

-13. To get PIXEL to display on the PiTFT, we need another package:
+13. To get matchbox to display on the PiTFT, we need another package:

     ```
     sudo apt-get install xserver-xorg-video-fbdev